andreterron/rxjs-optimizer/README.md

 Given a list of operators (eg. `map()`, `filter()`, `switchMap()`, ...), it will cache the final output value given the the initial inputs, so that if the input goes back to a previous input, it will bypass the operators, and send the cached value before running the operators.

+If no `key` function option is passed, then it will convert these types to string to use as a cache key: `(string, number, boolean, symbol)`.
+If it's of a different type, then no caching will be done for that input.
+This behavior can be customized by passing the `key` option.

 ### Usage:

 ```ts